Alternative Name: Paint Box.

-Brown timber art case containing loose paints and materials.
-It was owned and used by Mirka Mora in her art studio in Tanner Street Richmond from the year 2000.
+Art case owned and used by Mirka Mora in her art studio in Tanner Street Richmond from the year 2000.
 Mirka located there after having lived in a number of residences and studios in Melbourne CBD, Toorak, and St Kilda.
-The case contains a white plastic inset with sections for paint and some watercolour paints.
-There are paint spatters and a colour postcard of Notre Dame in Paris is attached to the inside lid.
+The case contains painting materials and a tinted photographic postcard of Notre Dame cathedral taped to the inner lid.

 This is one of a collection of artist's materials, sewing equipment, clothing and personal items relating to the life and work of iconic Melbourne artist Mirka Mora, sourced from her Richmond artist studio in 2019.